ndrslmpk/flask-learning-fullstack/projects/01_fyyur/starter_code/README.md

 Looking to go above and beyond?
 This is the right section for you!
 Here are some challenges to make your submission stand out:

-- [] Implement artist availability.
+- [X] Implement artist availability.
 An artist can list available times that they can be booked.
 Restrict venues from being able to create shows with artists during a show time that is outside of their availability.
+   - [X] Add an availability section in the Artist#show.
+Either each availability can be Edited or a new one can be edited.
+   - [X] Availabilities can be deleted as well.
 - [] Show Recent Listed Artists and Recently Listed Venues on the homepage, returning results for Artists and Venues sorting by newly created.
 Limit to the 10 most recently listed items.
 - [] Implement Search Artists by City and State, and Search Venues by City and State.
 Searching by "San Francisco, CA" should return all artists or venues in San Francisco, CA.
 - [x] BONUS CHALLENGE: Implement a button to delete a Venue on a Venue Page, have it so that clicking that button delete it from the db then redirect the user to the homepage